 When is your software ready to publish?
 That’s where your Minimum Viable Product (MVP) comes into play.
 In What to Expect When You Release Version 1.0, we explain the importance of the MVP and how it’s just the beginning, rather than the end, of the app development process.

-If you’re building a native mobile app, you’ll need to certify it through the iTunes and/or Play Store review process before your customers can find it.
+If you’re building a native mobile app, you’ll need to certify it through the Apple App Store and/or Play Store review process before your customers can find it.
 You’ll also need to determine who your potential customers will be at each stage of your product, and how to market (i.e. make them aware of) it.

 No, I’m not talking about a whole new project.
 I’m talking about the next version of your software.
 Mobile app development is a highly iterative process.
 Each successive production sprint builds on – and learns from – the past.